OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index_content_[4.3,).partial.md

 ### AWS-CLOUDFORMATION-ERROR-0003
 The AWS account used to perform the operation does not have the required permissions to describe the stack.

+This is logged as a warning as Octopus will make some assumptions about the state of the stack and attempt to continue on:

-If the step was configured to create or update a stack, it is assumed that the stack does not exist and the stack will attempt to be created.
+* If the step was configured to create or update a stack, it is assumed that the stack does not exist and the stack will attempt to be created.
 In the event that the stack already exists, the step will fail as it will incorrectly attempt to create the stack instead of update it.

-If the step was configured to delete the stack, it is assumed that the stack does exist and it will attempt to be deleted.
+* If the step was configured to delete the stack, it is assumed that the stack does exist and it will attempt to be deleted.

 The error message will include the error from AWS, which looks like this:
 ```